i3rink/i3rink.github.io/README.md

-⛳ Fairway — Western Gailes Course Conditions
+⛳ Fairway - Western Gailes Course Conditions
 This is a prototype.
-Nothing here is live or connected to a real database — it's a demo to show you what a finished product might look like.
+Nothing here is live or connected to a real database — it's a demo and Ive used your course becuase its familiar to you Its really to show you what a finished product might look like.

 What you're looking at
 Two pages built specifically to show you the concept: